waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 - When you refer to content within the same article or section—such as paragraphs, tables, figures, examples, and lists—you usually create a simple textual cross-reference that is not linked.

-  **Note:** Customers usually expect links to take them to a location outside of the article (KC) or section (API) that they are currently reading, so links that just jump to another place in the same article or section can be confusing.
+  **Note:** Customers usually expect links to take them to a location outside of the article (How-To) or section (API) that they are currently reading, so links that just jump to another place in the same article or section can be confusing.
 Exceptions are a TOC, or *jump list*, at the top of an article or section that provides links to the high-level headings in the article or section, and "back to top" links that take the user back to the top of the page.

 - When you refer to other content that is created by Rackspace—for example, another article, a different section in the same or a different API guide, a post on the Communities site, or a pricing page on rackspace.com—you provide a link to that content.